johnbintz/svggvs/README.md

 * (protect): The layer will not be deleted if it is hidden.
 Good for clone sources.
 * (child visible): The layer will be visible if its parent layer is also made visible.
 Good if you break artwork up into multiple layers (inks, colors, shading, etc.)
+* (inject filename.svg): Include all the layers of another SVG file as child layers of this layer.
+                         Does not copy patterns/gradients yet!

 Hiding/showing layers is the way that you make certain card elements appear/disappear on different types of cards with with different properties.
 You can also replace the text in